 Yorkshire is home to some of the UK’s best historic architecture including imposing castles, dramatic ruins and soaring abbeys.
 Its strategic position meant Yorkshire was worth defending so formidable castles dot the landscape and the county’s rich farmland meant it could support isolated monastic communities.
-As we celebrate Yorkshire as our Destination Of The Month in May, we’ve put together a list of some of Yorkshire’s historical highlights…
+So if you’re looking for some travel inspiration when you visit Yorkshire, we’ve put together a list of some of the county’s historical highlights…

 Once one of the most formidable castles in the country, Pontefract Castle is now little more than a ruin.
 Not much remains of the Great Gate, the mighty curtain walls and the impregnable keep but you can still see the lower levels of the Gascogne Tower where, it is rumoured, King Richard II spent his final days: